 Set in rural South India, 15 year old Vanaja goes to work for the local Landlady in hopes of learning Kuchipudi Dance.
-Innocent chemistry with the Landlady's son turns ugly, pitching her into a battle of Caste and Animus.
+Initial chemistry with the Landlady's son turns ugly, pitching her into a battle of Caste and Animus.

 "Vanaja" (more...)
 Chinnaiah Jangam, Department of History, Wagner College, Staten Island, USA, Journal of Visual Anthropology